banzaicloud/telescopes/README.md

 # Telescopes

-The Banzai Cloud cluster recommender is a standalone project in the [Pipeline](https://github.com/banzaicloud/pipeline) ecosystem.
+The `Banzai Cloud Telescopes` is a cluster recommender application; its main purpose is to recommend cluster instance types and full cluster layouts consisting EC2 spot or Google Cloud preemptible instances.
+The application operates on cloud provider product information retrieved from the [Productinfo](https://github.com/banzaicloud/productinfo) application.

-It's main purpose is to recommend cluster instance types and full cluster layouts consisting EC2 spot or Google Cloud preemptible instances.
+`Banzai Cloud Telescopes` exposes a rest API for accepting `recommendation requests`

 ## Quick start